 Once you’ve purchased your WordPress hosting, you’ll be walked through some easy-to-follow steps to create your website.

 We’ll use Bluehost for our example as it’s one of the hosts we recommend.

-Log into your Bluehost account, answer a few simple questions related to your website, and before you know it, you’ll be on your Bluehost dashboard.
+Log into your Bluehost account, answer a few simple questions related to your website, and you’ll be on your Bluehost dashboard before you know it.

 From your Bluehost dashboard, you’ll find an option to log into your WordPress dashboard.